Zweibach/text/PTR.md

 ## Myths and facts about the Public Tag Repository

 ### What is the PTR?
-Short for **P**ublic **T**ag **R**repository, a now community managed repository of tags.
+Short for **P**ublic **T**ag **R**epository, a now community managed repository of tags.
 Locally it acts as a tag service, viewable under `services -> review services -> remote -> tag repositories -> public tag repository`.
 Here you can view its status, your account (default account when using Hydru's `help -> add the public tag repository` function is a public, shared, account.
 Currently only janitors and the administrator have personal accounts.), tag status, and how synced you are.
 Being behind on the sync by a certain amount makes you unable to push tags and petitions until you are caught up again.
 At the time of writing 39 million files have tags on it.
 The PTR only store the sha256 hash and tag mappings of a file, not the files themselves or any non-tag meta data.
 In other words: If you don't see it in the tag list it's not stored.

 Everything in this document also applies to [self-hosted servers](https://hydrusnetwork.github.io/hydrus/help/server.html), except for tag guidelines.